Black Sofa Table-Easy Makeover

-I'm sharing the easiest way to do a sofa table makeover with paint!
-It's amazing what a little paint and plaster of paris can do to improve an outdated piece of furniture.
+I’m sharing the easiest way to do a sofa table makeover with paint!
+It’s amazing what a little paint and plaster of Paris can do to improve an outdated piece of furniture.

 This is a pretty black table, but it wasn’t always so loveable!

-I mixed up a small batch of my own chalk paint using Plaster of Paris to make a primer.
+I mixed up a small batch of my chalk paint using Plaster of Paris to make a primer.
 I have been doing this a LOT lately.
 It will stick to anything.
 I did a couple of light coats, which takes no time at all since it dries so quickly.

-I then painted it with my HomeRight Finish Max Fine Finish Sprayer using Behr semi-gloss Beluga.
+I painted it with my HomeRight Finish Max Fine Finish Sprayer using Behr semi-gloss Beluga.
 It doesn’t get any easier than that!

 Who knew there were so many shades of black paint?
 I don’t think I’ve bought Beluga before, but I LOVE it!